raphink/puppet-policy/README.md

 * The rspec tests must be located in `:libdir/spec/server/class` (allowing you to deploy them via `pluginsync`) or `:vardir/spec/server/class` (tests can be deployed using the `spec::serverspec` define), in sub-directories by class;
 * `serverspec` matchers are already loaded, so they are available in tests.

+To activate the terminus, you need set it in `$confdir/routes.yaml`:

+    agent:
+      report:
+        terminus: rest_spec

 Sample output: